While there are many game engines available, we want to talk about what is Godot and why it’s a fantastic choice to learn.

 This also means the engine is community-driven, and developers are free to contribute improvements to the engine code and offer experiences and tools that extend the engine in unique, robust ways.
 Plus, this means the engine is completely free in itself to use.

 What Can Be Made with Godot?

-If you can dream it, Godot can probably help you make it.
+If you can dream it, the Godot Engine can probably help you make it.
 This includes FPS games, RPGs, strategy games, simulation games, turn-based deck builder games, and beyond.
 However, the best way to see what Godot is capable of is to check out some of their own developer showcases below of current and upcoming games – all made by developers just like you!

 Why Choose Godot?

-Now that we’ve talked about what Godot is and explored what it can do, let’s jump into the main thing many developers want to know: why should you choose Godot to develop games?
+Now that we’ve talked about what is Godot and explored what it can do, let’s jump into the main thing many developers want to know: why should you choose Godot to develop games?

 - 1. It’s free.
 As the engine is open-source, it costs you nothing to obtain or use the engine.
 Unlike Unity or Unreal Engine where a certain amount of revenue will cost you an expensive license, revenue made with Godot-created games are yours to keep with no strings attached!